mesosphere/dcos-docs-site/pages/docs/1.10/security/configure-your-security/index.md

 ---
+layout: layout.pug
-post_title: Configuring Your Security
+title: Configuring Your Security
-menu_order: 1
+menuWeight: 1
 ---

 ### Using your own Auth0 account